ibm-cloud-docs/Cloudant/api/advanced.md

 This endpoint returns the names of nodes in the cluster.
 Currently, active clusters are indicated in the `cluster_nodes` field.
-The `all_nodes` field lists all the nodes, regardless of whether they are active or not.
+The `all_nodes` field lists all the nodes, regardless of whether they're active or not.

 -   **Method**: `GET`
 -   **Path**: `/_membership`
 -   **Response**: JSON document that lists cluster nodes and all nodes
 -   **Roles permitted**: _admin

-### Example request to list nodes in the cluster, by using HTTP
+### Example request to list nodes in the cluster by using HTTP

 ```http
 GET /_membership HTTP/1.1
 ```
 {: codeblock}

-### Example request to list nodes in the cluster, by using the command line
+### Example request to list nodes in the cluster by using the command line

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_membership" \